radiantlogic-v8/documentation-new/documentation/namespace-configuration-guide/08-virtual-views-of-cloud-directories-or-services.md

 When working with Azure AD groups, the entries can be returned either with or without the members.
 Both options are described in the following sections.

-><span style="color:red">**IMPORTANT NOTE – This section is only applicable when using the graphapi custom data source.
+>[!warning] This section is only applicable when using the graphapi custom data source.
 If you are using the mgraph custom data source, the group members are always returned with their virtual DNs (as long as users are in the same view definition as groups), comprised of either the user’s ID (GUID) or userPrincipalName depending on which attribute is defined as the “primary key” of the “Users” object in the mgraph.orx/mgraph.dvx files.
 Keep in mind that the member value must match the definition of the user in the view.
 For example, a group member identified by user=adot@globalrli.onmicrosoft.com,Category=User,dv=mgraph should match a user entry at this location/DN.
-If the group member is identified by the ID (e.g. users=859bab3d-1a09-4a7c-acc0-b1f2bef16f05,object=users,dv=graphapi,o=cloudservices,o=vds), then the user location/container in the view defintion should be based on the ID of the user as well.**
+If the group member is identified by the ID (e.g. users=859bab3d-1a09-4a7c-acc0-b1f2bef16f05,object=users,dv=graphapi,o=cloudservices,o=vds), then the user location/container in the view defintion should be based on the ID of the user as well.

 ##### Returning Group Members